 Top 10...
 Gainesville-Hawthorne State Trail

 Gainesville-Hawthorne State Trail (a linear state park) stretches 16.5 miles from the City of Gainesville's Boulware Springs Park through the Paynes Prairie Preserve State Park and the Lochloosa Wildlife Management Area and ends in the small town of Hawthorne.
 Wooded and quiet, there are even are some winding hills to challenge you!
 There are several hiking trails leading from the bike trail.
 Paved spurs lead to scenic Paynes Prairie overlooks.
 From the Boulware Springs Trailhead, a link connects to Downtown Gainesville, the Waldo Road Greenway and Depot Avenue Rail-Trail for an additional 6.5 miles of biking.
-(More description, photos and map below.)
+(Detailed map and photos below.)

 THE BEST TRAIL SECTIONS TO RIDE... and additional comments by MUDFISH